Mahim00zz/MineSweeper/README.md

 # Mine_Sweeper
 We all know the popular 90's game Mine Sweeper.
 This is my attenmp to understand the basics of the game and replicate it.
+I hope you enjoy it !!!

 # How to Win: